2ndSightLab/ai-tracker/fixed.md

 6/6/2026 4:406 PM

 🟢 Add configure step to menu instead of displaying it before running enviroment deployemnt.
 Insteada of showing it every time and asking if ok can choose to configure/check it as needed.
 Also works better in the flow and keeps the control of that with the environment project.
+Had env and orcheatrator arguing about how to fix it.

 🟢 So I had to have two agents argue with each other about 10 times until I could get them to agree on how to handle complex menus.
 HOpefully it works.
 Test tomorrow.
 Now there's a way to manage Environment Types, Acocunts in Environment Types, and items that appear in the list of Resources that you can deploy to an environemnt of a particular type.